 GT5 is back online ready for the summer.

-“Working with a local supplier provided many benefits.
-Origin Energy prefer to engage with local suppliers where ever possible and, in this case, we were able to achieve competitive pricing, outstanding project performance and the comfort of knowing local support and back-up is just around the corner.”
+“Working with a local supplier provides many benefits.
+Origin Energy prefers to engage with local suppliers where ever possible and, in this case, we were able to achieve competitive pricing, outstanding project performance and the comfort of knowing local support and back-up is just around the corner.”